ChrisWilding/merchants-guide-to-the-galaxy/README.md

 fractional galactic credits are represent would be required to improve the handling here.

-Roman numeral to arabic conversions do not require any knowledge of galactic trade so could be extracted out to a separate module or gem but for convience has been kept in this gem as a convert class.
+Roman numeral to arabic conversions do not require any knowledge of galactic trade so could be extracted out to a separate module or gem but for convenience has been kept in this gem as a converter class.